Central Virginia

 • 00:18:04

-So we want to leave it a little bit flexible, but also say we're basing the work off of the transit vision plan, which then informed the governance study that led to the part of just now leading to the harder priorities and kind of have that, that logical flow to it.
+So we want to leave it a little bit flexible, but also say we're basing the work off of the transit vision plan, which then informed the governance study that led to CARTA just now leading to the CARTA priorities and kind of have that, that logical flow to it.

 • 00:18:20